Presented at 4:20pm in Westminster II on Thursday, November 21, 2019.#29416

 - Using any or all of the three applications as part of a remediation strategy for PDF

-Accessible Educational Materials, Administrative/Campus Policy, Alternate Format, Faculty Instruction/Accessible Course Design, Including Accessibility in Curriculum, Information Resources, Information Technology, Procurement, Uncategorized
+Accessible Course Design, Accessible Educational Materials, Administrative/Campus Policy, Alternate Format, Procurement, Teaching about Accessibility in Curriculum, Uncategorized